 Due to your dog’s nature to pick, eat, and lick different things, even ones that are disgusting, he is exposed to getting parasitic worms.
 If your dog has shown signs of eating poop and vomiting, you should consult your vet who will examine your dog and administer the right medicine to deworm your puppy.

 b) Pick waste up regularly.

-Whether behavioral or health problem, your dog will eat poop because he can see and smell it in the first place.
-If you keep your dog in the house, there is a chance you have a designated pooping area for him.
-You should always make sure that any waste is picked up regularly, and his sleeping place is clean at all times.
+Whether behavioral or health problems, your dog will eat poop because he can see and smell it in the first place.
+If you keep your dog in the house, You should always make sure that any waste is picked up regularly, and his sleeping place is clean at all times.